copperwater/xNetHack/doc/xnh-changelog-7.0.md

   where gravity is in effect, it poses a potentially fatal hazard.
-  - Anyone who steps into air will fall either to a designated level beneath that level, take 12d20 fall damage, become stunned, and wound their legs for 60+10d10 turns. or if there is no designated level beneath it, simply die instantly.
+  - Anyone who steps into air will fall either to a designated level beneath that level, take 12d20 fall damage, become stunned, and wound their legs for 60+10d10 turns.
+If there is no designated level beneath it, they simply die instantly.
   - Air can be crossed by flying or levitating or being a wumpus, or riding a steed that can cross air.
   - Items that fall into air fall to the level below, but have a 25% chance of